isra00/wordpress-analysis/README.md

 For Google Analytics, you must [authorize your account for remote logins here](https://accounts.google.com/DisplayUnlockCaptcha).

 For Twitter, you need to register an app in [dev.twitter.com](dev.twitter.com) and generate an access token.

+### Demo ###
+You can see it working here with real data: http://jmjrio2013.info/tools/post-analysis.php